School bus crash in South Africa kills at least 13 children, police say

-JOHANNESBURG (AP) — A truck collided with a school minibus in South Africa's Gauteng province, killing at least 13 children, authorities said Monday.
+JOHANNESBURG (AP) — A truck and a school minibus were in collision in South Africa's Gauteng province Monday, killing at least 13 children, authorities said.

 Preliminary reports indicated at least 11 schoolchildren died at the scene, with two others succumbing to their injuries in the hospital.

-Witnesses said the minibus carrying the children was overtaking other stationery vehicles when it hit the truck in a head-on collision.
+Witnesses said the minibus carrying the children was overtaking stationary vehicles when it hit the truck in a head-on collision.
 Police said the incident is being investigated and the truck driver will be questioned.

+Provincial education department minister Matome Chiloane told reporters that the driver of the school bus would also be investigated for possibly driving recklessly.

 Parents were seen weeping uncontrollably at the scene of the accident, while emergency services were picking up books and stationery.